 About the Event

-This is the third annual Johns Hopkins Arts for Hearts performing benefit showcase for the American Heart Association.
+This is the fourth annual Johns Hopkins Arts for Hearts performing benefit showcase for the American Heart Association.
 The American Heart Association is America’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
 Heart disease is the number one cause of death of Americans, followed closely by stroke at number five.
 Arts for Hearts donations to the American Heart Association will fund innovative research, the fight for stronger public health policies, and critical tools and information to save and improve lives.
 We all have one heart and only one life.

 Arts for Hearts is a dynamic and grand scale event to unite all of Johns Hopkins for a fundraising cause.
 It is open to all Johns Hopkins and Baltimore community.
 It will highlight JHU's strong relationship with the Baltimore community in addition to the relationship with all of its campuses.
 Everyone is welcome!